k-nuth/docs/content/developer_guide/python/Python-interface.md

-Bitprim's Pyhton interface is built on top of Bitprim's C interface, in this fashion:
+Knuth's Pyhton interface is built on top of Knuth's C interface, in this fashion:

 ![binding](assets/binding.png)